ß UG105: Obvious: The Solution to the Dark Matter puzzle.

 "Dark matter was postulated by Swiss astrophysicist Fritz Zwicky of the California Institute of Technology in 1933.
 He applied the virial theorem to the Coma cluster of galaxies and obtained evidence of unseen mass.
 Zwicky estimated the cluster's total mass based on the motions of galaxies near its edge and compared that estimate to one based on the number of galaxies and total brightness of the cluster.
 He found that there was far more estimated mass than was visually observable.

-This is known as the "missing mass problem."
+This is known as the "missing mass problem".
 Based on these conclusions, Zwicky inferred that there must be some non-visible form of matter, which would provide enough of the mass and gravity to hold the cluster together.
 Other observations have indicated the presence of dark matter in the universe, including the rotational speeds of galaxies, gravitational lensing of background objects by galaxy clusters such as the Bullet Cluster, and the temperature distribution of hot gas in galaxies and clusters of galaxies

 ."